 In an on-premises deployment, the organization has total ownership over security.
 If the company has the security resources, this gives it a better way to mitigate risk.
 However, it also makes them entirely responsible for maintaining and monitoring security continuously.

-Many organizations with on-premises data centers leverage managed detection and response services providers to help them mitigate cybersecurity risk.
+Many organizations looking to improve on-premises data center security leverage managed detection and response service providers.

 The differences in computing decisions also impact financial reporting and forecasting.
 In many ways, this difference is one of the most difficult paradigm shifts organizations face.